grafana/writers-toolkit/docs/sources/write/references/index.md

 The pathway from the common Vehicles to destination folder Vans /vans The relative path is ../../../vans

-If the source folder was Vans and the desitination was 1999 F150, the pathway would be ../trucks/F150/1999-F150
+If the source folder was Vans and the destination was 1999 F150, the pathway would be ../trucks/F150/1999-F150

 ## Any other kind of link